italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

     - Format of the Credential to be issued.
 This MUST be `vc+sd-jwt`.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_
   * - **credential**
-    - Contains the issued PID. it MUST be an SD-JWT JSON Object (see Section :ref:`PID Data Model <pid_data_model.rst>`)
+    - Contains the issued PID.
+It MUST be an SD-JWT JSON Object (see Section :ref:`PID Data Model <pid_data_model.rst>`)
     - Appendix E in `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_
   * - **c_nonce**
-    - JSON string containing a nonce to be used to create a *proof of possession* of key material when requesting a PID
+    - JSON string containing a nonce to be used to create a *proof of possession* of key material when requesting a further credential or for renewal credential.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_
   * - **c_nonce_expires_in**
     - JSON integer denoting the lifetime in seconds of the **c_nonce**.